PostHog/posthog.com/contents/blog/what-is-a-growth-engineer.md

 ### Billing

 Billing is a major focus recently because we believe we can provide a better offering to users if we [charge for separate products](/handbook/engineering/feature-pricing).
-This will lead to growth across the signup, usage, and revenue metrics the growth team cares about.
+This leads to growth across the signup, usage, and revenue metrics the growth team cares about.
 Implementing it is on the growth team’s plate, and it’s a big task.

 It includes creating a [billing service](https://github.com/PostHog/posthog/pull/11986) enabling different pricing for different plans and [products](https://github.com/PostHog/posthog/pull/15035/files) such as session replays.
 It also means improving the billing page both on the [website](https://github.com/PostHog/posthog.com/pull/5181) and [in-app](https://github.com/PostHog/posthog/pull/14652) to work with this service.